 Lori Kirkpatrick is a strategic and results-driven leader experienced in driving organizational change and delivering innovative process improvements within fast-paced, rapidly changing environments.
 A Memphian for over 30 years, Ms. Kirkpatrick holds a Business Administration degree from the University of Mississippi.
 Bringing experience in commercial real estate and finance from both local and multi-national corporations, Ms. Kirkpatrick leverages a combination of strong business and technical acumen as well as expertise in hands on financial management and shared service operations delivery to ensure quality and commitment to her work.
 With a wide-range of expertise in areas such as operations management, project management, financial analysis, compliance and risk management, she has a track record of leadership capable of building and guiding cross-functional, performance-oriented teams while facilitating complex, high-value projects.

-+ Thomas Marino, Founding Board Treasurer
++ Thomas Marino, Board Vice Chair, Founding Board Member

 Vice President of Mortgage Warehouse Lending, First Tennessee Bank